aws/amazon-chime-sdk-android/README.md

 AudioStreamType: The default value is ```VoiceCall```.
 The available options are ```VoiceCall``` and ```Music```, they are equivalent of `STREAM_VOICE_CALL` and `STREAM_MUSIC` respectively in [AudioManager](https://developer.android.com/reference/android/media/AudioManager).
 This configuration is for addressing the audio volume [issue](https://github.com/aws/amazon-chime-sdk-android/issues/296) on Oculus Quest 2.
 If you don't know what it is, you probably don't need to worry about it.
 For more information, please refer to Android documentation: [STREAM_VOICE_CALL](https://developer.android.com/reference/android/media/AudioManager#STREAM_VOICE_CALL), [STREAM_MUSIC](https://developer.android.com/reference/android/media/AudioManager#STREAM_MUSIC).

-> Note: Even though there are more available stream options in Android, currently only *STREAM_VOICE_CALL* and *STREAM_MUSIC* are supported in Chime Android SDK.
+> Note: Even though there are more available stream options in Android, currently only *STREAM_VOICE_CALL* and *STREAM_MUSIC* are supported in Amazon Chime SDK for Android.